-A. Generally, the answer is No. The EOC of private companies usually do not qualify as Class F stations.
+A. Generally, the answer is No. The EOC's of private companies usually do not qualify as Class F stations.
 An EOC set up for a company's business continuity plan in an emergency might be called an EOC by the company but it doesn't qualify as an EOC under these rules.
-In some rare circumstances, such as the local utility company that is a direct part of the overall local/town/city/county emergency operating plan, a non-governmental EOC might qualify.
-But an EOC whose purpose is to support a company's business during an emergency does not qualify for Class F. If you have questions you should contact the ARRL Field Day Manager for clarification or interpretation.
+In some rare circumstances, such as the local utility company that is a direct part of the overall local/town/city/county municipal emergency operating plan, a non-governmental EOC might qualify.
+But an EOC whose purpose is to solely support a company's business during an emergency does not qualify for Class F. If you have questions, you should contact the ARRL Field Day Manager describing your EOC's relationship with the local municipality to seek clarification or interpretation.